 Financial projections and estimates help entrepreneurs, lenders, and investors or lenders objectively evaluate a company's potential for success.
 If a business seeks outside funding, providing comprehensive financial reports and analysis is critical.

-But most importantly, financial projections tell you whether your business has a chance of being viable--and if not let you know you have more work to do.
+But most important, financial projections tell you whether your business has a chance of being viable--and if not let you know you have more work to do.

 Most business plans include at least five basic reports or projections: